20 to 24 February 2017 – Encountered Galapagos Penguins in Bartolome

 After we had finished going for our little snorkeling expedition, we all climbed back aboard La Pinta and settled in happily for the night, reflecting peacefully on the beautiful and natural things we had all witnessed.
 We were once again delighted by the islands and touched by its magic.

-Bartolome Island serves as just one example of various other magical spots to visit in the Galapagos Islands, so be sure to check out the various Galapagos itineraries that you can choose from.
+Bartolome Island serves as just one example of various other magical spots to visit in the Galapagos Islands.
 Always keep in mind that just because you’ve experienced one island doesn’t mean you’ve seen them all!
 Bartolome is just the tip of the magical iceberg!